pcdshub/pmpsdb_client/README.md

 To install, you can choose one of the following:
 - `pip install pmpsdb_client` to install from pypi
-- clone this repo and run the following from the root directory: `pip install .`
+- clone this repo, check out the desired tag, and run the following from the root directory: `pip install .`
-- install directly from github via: `pip install 'pmpsdb_client @ git+https://github.com/pcdshub/pmpsdb_client@v1.1.2'`
-for example, to install version v1.1.2.
+- install directly from github via: `pip install 'pmpsdb_client @ git+https://github.com/pcdshub/pmpsdb_client@v1.1.2'` for example, to install version v1.1.2.

 ## PLC Configuration